Morphological computation and decentralized learning in a swarm of sterically interacting robots: Materials and Methods

 \subsubsection{Collective dynamics of a pre-calibrated swarm}

-To test how the speed ratio $V_1/V_0$ effects the number of bots in the light, phototaxis experiments were done by increasing the size of the lit region to 25\% of the arena.
+To test how the speed ratio $V_1/V_0$ affects the number of bots in the light, phototaxis experiments were done by increasing the size of the lit region to 25\% of the arena.
 Experiments were performed with either $64$ bots or $32$ bots (see inset in Fig. \ref{fig:LargeLightSpot}B).
 The speed ratio was set by controlling the $\tau_{\rm{stand}}$ as described in Section \ref{sec:senseAct}, changing the speed from standing in light $V_1/V_0 = 0$ to effectively being agnostic to the light $V_1/V_0=1$ (see Fig.~\ref{fig:LargeLightSpot}B).
-The relative number of robots in the light was tracked over the course of up to 2 hours, and the mean and standard deviation of the last $10\%$ of the experiment duration were used to evaluate the steady state fraction of the swarm in the light, $\mathcal{F}_{ss}$.
+The relative number of robots in the light was tracked over up to 2 hours, and the mean and standard deviation of the last $10\%$ of the experiment duration were used to evaluate the steady-state fraction of the swarm in the light, $\mathcal{F}_{ss}$.